YieumYoon/ecse275-final-astar-search/README.md

 | 2    | 40.75                  | 70.47                 |
 | 3    | 43.64                  | 72.54                 |

+With a narrower 60° FOV, the robot reached the first goal slightly slower on average but completed all goals more efficiently compared to a 120° FOV.
+The wider 120° FOV provided a larger view, which increased the time to reach all goals due to processing more visual information and potentially overestimating obstacles.

 **Variable Map Resolution Test**

 | Resolution | Cell Size (m) | Grid Cells | Time (s)         |